preactjs/preact-www/content/en/guide/v10/upgrade-guide.md

 ### Compat has moved to core

-To make third-party react libraries work with Preact we ship a **compat**ibility layer that can be imported via `preact/compat`.
+To make third-party React libraries work with Preact we ship a **compat**ibility layer that can be imported via `preact/compat`.
 It was previously available as a separate package, but to make coordination easier we've moved it into the core repository.
 So you'll need to change existing import or alias declarations from `preact-compat` to `preact/compat` (note the slash).

 Be careful not to introduce any spelling errors here.
 A common one seems to be to write `compact` instead of `compat`.
 If you're having trouble with that, think of `compat` as the `compatibility` layer for react.
 That's where the name is coming from.